Last update: 1 week ago

 There are many types of solvents and specialized paint removers on the market, all with their own positives and negatives.
 Many tend to be solvent-based, which comes with the potential downsides of strong unpleasant smells, toxic chemicals and the potential for burn injuries.
 However, if you use these substances carefully, they can help you remove paint spots from your windows.

 On one hand, there is the cellulose paint thinner, which will work well on most paint types.
 Specifically, the acetone-based cleaners will work best on enamel paints.
 On the other hand, alcohol-based cleaners are particularly good for removing acrylic paints.

 When using these types of paint cleaner and removers always read the manufacturer’s instructions and use the product as directed.
 Always ensure that you have plenty of ventilation in the room you are working in as fumes can build up and before you know it, you can feel light-headed and dizzy.

 Ensure that you have fully protected all surrounding paintwork with masking tape and sheets.
 In case any of your chosen paint removers get in contact with other painted objects, then they will almost certainly be damaged.

 Once you have successfully removed the paint, wash your windows to return their streak-free and shiny looks.
 You can make your own cleaning solution by mixing warm water with vinegar and dishwashing liquid or buy some cleaning spray.
-In the end, you will be able to enjoy a clean and unobstructed view.
+You can also book our professional window cleaning service and you will be able to enjoy a clean and unobstructed view.